1996 FA Cup final: Post-match

 The win was Manchester United's third FA Cup win under Alex Ferguson, having also won in 1990 and 1994.
-They became the first club to win the competition nine times, and also became the first club to win the league championship and FA Cup double on two occasions.
+They became the first club to win the competition nine times, and also became the first club to win the league championship and FA Cup double twice.

-After the match, the Manchester United team was presented the FA Cup trophy by The Duchess of Kent, wife of the President of The Football Association, Prince Edward.
+After the match, the Manchester United team was presented with the FA Cup trophy by The Duchess of Kent, wife of the President of The Football Association, Prince Edward.
 As the Manchester United players climbed the steps to the Royal Box to receive their medals, captain Eric Cantona was spat at by a spectator wearing a Liverpool shirt, while manager Alex Ferguson evaded a punch thrown by another.

 For Liverpool, the match was the final appearance of goalscoring legend Ian Rush, who had scored 346 goals for the club since joining them in 1980 (sandwiched by a one-season spell at Juventus in the late 1980s) and left at the end of the season to sign for Leeds United.
 Neil Ruddock was left out of the Liverpool squad despite having played in both the quarter and semi-final, as well as in each of the last six league matches of the season.
 Manchester United's two longest serving players, Steve Bruce and Brian McClair, were dropped in favour of younger players for the final.
 Bruce never played for Manchester United again, as he was transferred to Birmingham City 11 days later, while McClair remained at the club for a further two seasons.
 The only Manchester United player whose involvement with the club ended with this game was unused substitute Lee Sharpe, who joined Rush at Leeds United just before the 1996–97 season began, after eight years at Old Trafford.

 The match gained notoriety for non-football reasons, having been picked up by the British tabloids for its pre-match formalities because the Liverpool team turned up in cream-coloured Emporio Armani suits, outlandish striped ties, and white Gucci shoes, the outfit reportedly being picked by goalkeeper David James who had recently signed on to model that fashion label.
 Manchester United players, by contrast, wore traditional navy suits with a full button vest, black and white striped tie, and red carnation boutonnière.
 One commentator suggested that if Liverpool "won the cup, it would have been legendary, reminiscent of Italian flamboyance and audacity - the likes of which hadn’t been seen in English football before."